 (c) Prioritizing the requirements for data to be provided by AWSs.

-When considering the development and application of algorithms for AWSs, Meteorological Services should:

-(a) Encourage instrument and system designers to work closely with relevant users to understand fully user requirements and concerns;

-(b) Work together with system designers to publish and disseminate, for widespread use and possible standardization, descriptions of the data-processing algorithms used in their systems to derive meteorological variables;

-(c) Test and evaluate thoroughly new algorithms and systems being introduced and disseminate the test results in the form of performance characteristics to users of the observations;

-(d) Evaluate thoroughly, through field testing and intercomparison, the relationship of new algorithms and systems to previous methods, and establish transfer functions for use in providing data continuity and homogeneity, and disseminate these data to users.

-1.1.4 Climatological requirements

-Where a proposed automatic station has a role in providing data for climatological records, it is important for the integrity, homogeneity and utility of the climate datasets that the following areas be considered for action (see WMO, 1993):
+Where a proposed automatic station has a role in providing data for climatological records, it is important for the integrity, homogeneity and utility of the climate datasets that the following areas be considered for action :

-/overlapping

-(a) In cases where an AWS replaces a manual observing system that has been in operation for a long time, a sufficient overlap in observation systems to facilitate maintaining the homogeneity of the historical record must be assured.
+(a) Ensure overlapping periods of comparable measurements between conventional and new automated instrumentation;

+(b) Ensure proper documentation is available on differences between the old and the new site as well as on instrumentation changes (Metadata);

 The overlap time is dependent on the different measured variables and on the climate region.
 In tropical regions and islands, the overlap time could be shorter than in extratropical and mountainous regions.
 The following general guidelines are suggested for a sufficient operational overlap between existing and new automated systems: